 I’ve written before about how to get the most out of a traditional face-to-face conference, but more and more people are seeing the benefit – and, in many cases, necessity – of attending a virtual conference.

 That’s a good thing, in my opinion.
-While traditional conferences can be valuable, they are also way out of step with our need to address environmental issues, and the costs associated with them are a big barrier for many people.
-And now, of course, COVID-19 and the need for social distancing has made it necessary to cancel most traditional conferences.
+While traditional conferences can be valuable, they are also way out of step with our need to address environmental issues, and the costs and time-commitments associated with them are a big barrier for many people.

 So, attending a virtual conference may be something you find yourself doing sooner rather than later.
 But how do you make sure you get value out of it?